This page last updated: 4 September 2006

 "arid" [Pukui]; "power" [Davey]

-Sugar cane plantation town from about 1880, plantation headquarters and stock ranch.
+Headquarters of Mana Plantation from about 1880; earlier use of the area was for farming and as a stock ranch.
 Prior agricultural efforts at Mana included tobacco as early as 1853.
 In 1893, when the post office was opened, the population of about 250 people was largely Japanese and Hawaiian.
-Hans Peter Faye, the owner of the plantation, agitated for a post office and it was opened in October, 1893.
+Hans Peter Faye, the owner of Mana plantation, agitated for a post office and it was opened in September, 1893.
 In 1898, Mana Plantation merged with Kekaha Plantation and the post office was nearly discontinued.

 date